okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/inline-hooks-lea/index.md

 > **Note:** The API key you set here is unrelated to the Okta API token you must supply when making calls to Okta APIs.

 You can also optionally specify extra headers that you want Okta to pass to your external service with each call.

 To configure HTTP header authentication, see parameters for the [Config object for HTTP headers](#config-object-for-http-headers).

-OAuth 2.0 tokens provide enhanced security between Okta and your external service, and can be configured for types: client secret and private key.
+OAuth 2.0 tokens provide enhanced security between Okta and your external service, and can be configured for the following types: client secret and private key.

 To configure OAuth 2.0 authentication, see parameters for the [Config object for OAuth 2.0](#config-object-for-oauth-2-0).